Sports joint-boss Michael Gash once helped Harriers knock Posh out of the FA Cup

 The weekend National League results didn’t hurt Sports.
 They dropped one place, but they are seven points and six places clear of the relegation zone and now have games in hand over everyone in the bottom half of the table.

-"We want to play tomorrow as we have good momentum,” Gash said.
-“But we will inspect early so we can stop Farsley travelling if we have to.
+"We wanted to play tomorrow as we have good momentum,” Gash said.
+“But we had to inspect early so we could stop Farsley travelling if we had to.

 "It’s exciting to have a good FA Trophy run, but our fixtures will soon start to stack up.
 We already have seven games in February.”

-If Sports don’t play tomorrow their next scheduled fixture is at Scarborough Athletic on Saturday (January 20).
+Sports’ next scheduled National League fixture is at Scarborough Athletic on Saturday (January 20).